Vue/TypeScript

 To run the e2e tests, use the following command inside the frontend directory:

-pnpm run --filter rotki test:integration-ciThe above command will run the e2e tests in headless mode.
+pnpm run --filter rotki test:e2eThe above command will run the e2e tests in headless mode.
 If you want to debug specific tests, you can also run:

-pnpm run --filter rotki test:integrationThis command will open the Cypress Test Runner window where you can select specific suites to execute.
+pnpm run --filter rotki test:e2e:uiThis command will open the Playwright UI mode where you can select specific tests to execute and see detailed traces.

 Linting